[BD]

 few days.

-While these ancient people definitely knew how to select real estate with an awesome view, they apparently didn't think too highly of bathing, grocery stores or texting, as the necessary elements for those modern day necessities simply do not exist here.
+While these ancient people definitely knew how to select real estate with an awesome view, they apparently didn't think too highly of bathing,

 The neighbors behind us weren't home. |